 Architecture

 World Forge is a monorepo with npm workspaces and TypeScript project references.
-Four packages form a clean dependency graph.
+Six packages form a clean dependency graph — five shipping today plus one reserved stub for the planned Godot 4 lane.

 Package Map

-Section titled “Dependency Graph”schema ← renderer-2dschema ← export-ai-rpgschema + renderer-2d + export-ai-rpg ← editorSchema is the foundation.
-The renderer and export packages depend only on schema.
-The editor depends on all three.
+Section titled “Dependency Graph”schema ← renderer-2dschema ← export-ai-rpgschema ← export-unrealschema ← export-godot (stub)schema + renderer-2d + export-ai-rpg + export-unreal ← editorSchema is the foundation.
+Each export lane depends only on schema — they are peers, not layered.
+The renderer depends only on schema.
+The editor depends on schema, the renderer, and every shipping export lane.

 @world-forge/schema